nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-cloud-2020.md

 More details in the [Nuxeo How to documentation]({{page space='nxdoc' page='how-to-make-elasticsearch-hints-extension-point'}})

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-21874](https://jira.nuxeo.com/browse/NXP-21874)

+### Upgrade Elasticsearch to 7.x

+The procedure depends on when your instance has been created:

+#### Elasticsearch Indexes Created in Elasticsearch 6.x (Nuxeo 10.10/LTS 2019)

+Elasticsearch 7.x can read indexes created in version 6.0 or above.

+This means that there is no migration to do if your Nuxeo instance has been created with Nuxeo LTS 2019.

+Follow the [Elasticsearch upgrade documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/setup-upgrade.html) to upgrade your Elasticsearch Cluster.

+#### Migration of Elastic Indexes Created in Elasticsearch 5.x (Nuxeo 9.10/LTS 2017)

+An Elasticsearch 7.x node will not start in the presence of indexes created in a version of Elasticsearch before 6.0.
+Indexes created in Elasticsearch 5.x or before will need to be reindexed with Elasticsearch 6.x in order to be readable by Elasticsearch 7.x.

+Nuxeo uses 3 indexes:

+1. The repository index, named `nuxeo` by default, doesn't need this migration because the repository will be re-indexed in the next step, so, once this index has been backed up, you can delete it.

+2. The sequence index named `nuxeo-uidgen` will be re-created at startup, so, once this index has been backed up, you can delete it.

+3. The audit index named `nuxeo-audit` needs to be migrated.
+Follow the [re-index upgrade procedure](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/reindex-upgrade.html).

+Once the Elasticsearch cluster is upgraded, start Nuxeo LTS 2021 and proceed to a [repository re-index]({{page page='elasticsearch-setup#reindex'}).

 ## Import